yoyoberenguer/PygameShader/README.md

 ---

 ## Installation from pip
-check the link for newest version https://pypi.org/project/PygameShader/
+Check the link for newest version https://pypi.org/project/PygameShader/

 * Available python build 3.6, 3.7, 3.8, 3.9, 3.10 and source build
 * Compatible WINDOWS and LINUX for platform x86, x86_64